MaximilianHess/reproduce-everybody-is-a-winner/README.md

 We added the package `ruamel.yaml` to `requirements.txt` as it is required for our experiments.
 No other package versions from the original environment were changed.

 The  `reproduce_untuned.py` file contains the code to conduct our experiments for the untuned models.
 By default, it runs the untuned configuration 30 times on the Amazon dataset.
+To change the dataset the file has to edited manually and another config file has to be selected.

+The tuned config files were run with the original code from the authors, `reproducibility_original.py`, in which the path to config file has to be modified manually.

 ### Running the t-test Notebook